swissquote/crafty/docs/05_Packages/05_crafty-preset-postcss/CSS_Features.md

 ### Media Queries (`postcss-custom-media`, `postcss-media-minmax`)

-Normally, media queries should be written with `min-width` and `max-width` but leads to quite unclear declarations.
+Media queries should be written with `min-width` and `max-width` but it leads to unclear declarations.

 With custom media queries, and query ranges, it's much easier to write.